Chiasmocleis ventrimaculata: Mate searching behavior

-Parental Care
+Parental care

-The Chiasmocleis ventrimaculata will lay their eggs on the surface of these ponds.
+Chiasmocleis ventrimaculata will lay their eggs on the surface of ponds.
 Because of the explosive nature of their mating season, thousands of eggs can be deposited in one season onto these ponds.
-After hatching, these tadpoles will prefer the shores of the waters and tend to aggregate in these positions as a way to defend against aquatic predators.
+After hatching, the tadpoles will prefer the shores of the waters and tend to aggregate there as a way to defend against aquatic predators.

-Social Behavior
+Social behavior

 The frogs do not appear to care about living in groups and are not territorial.
 They have been seen living together with multiple frogs within one spider burrow.
 However, frogs do show high fidelity to the specific burrow which they originally selected and are never seen switching burrows.
 Even after the tarantulas leave the burrow because of the burrows becoming too inhospitable for the spiders to live in, Chiasmocleis ventrimaculata have been recorded to still live there.